 Cost of education in Columbus

-Apart from minor expenses such as stationery and school lunches, public education is available at no cost to both US and legal international residents of Columbus.
-As is the case in most cities, public schools can be a mixed bag, with some performing poorly while others are high achievers.
+Apart from minor expenses such as stationery and school lunches, public education in Columbus is free to US and legal international residents alike.
+As in most US cities, quality is uneven across the city: some schools are excellent, and others are weak.

 Education and Schools in Columbus